rberenguel/nt/README.md

 3. Enable **Developer mode** (usually a toggle in the top-right).
 4. Click **Load unpacked**.
 5. Browse to and select the directory where you cloned/downloaded this repository.
-6. The extension should appear and override your New Tab page.
+6. The extension should appear and override your _New Tab_ page.
 The first time, Chrome might ask for confirmation.
 7. By default (when loaded unpacked), it will use `config/local.md`.
+Edit it!

 ## Tweaking / Customization